scottslowe/lowescott.github.io/learning-nvp-nsx.md

 permalink: /learning-nvp-nsx/
 ---

 For ease of reference, here are links to all of the entries in the "Learning NVP/NSX" blog series.
+(General note: this content applies to the NVP 3.x/NSX-mh [multi-hypervisor] 4.x release.
+It does _not_ apply to the NSX-v [NSX for vSphere] 6.x releases.)

 [Part 1: High-Level Architecture][1]: This post provides an overview of NVP/NSX and the core components. *(published 5/21/13)*